Sleep sacks are considered one of the safest and easiest ways to keep your baby wrapped and warm at night. But not all sleep sacks are created equal.

 - Made with a synthetic fabric, which some people prefer to avoid.

 Burt's Bees Wearable Blanket Sleep Sack

 Best Organic Sleep Sack

-The Burt’s Bees Baby Beekeeper Wearable Blanket — try saying that five times fast — is made of 100 percent organic cotton, and nothing else.
-This means it’s gentle on your baby’s skin and made of high-quality material.
-From a laundry standpoint, that means it’s easy to wash!
+The Burt’s Bees Baby Beekeeper Wearable Blanket — try saying that five times fast — is made of 100% organic cotton and nothing else.
+It’s gentle on your baby’s skin and made of high-quality material, and it’s easy to wash!

-It also has a built-in zipper guard to keep your baby’s skin safe — which also comes with a lifetime guarantee.
-We like the fact that they’ve been worn and tested with care, and the security that comes with buying from a unique, established brand like Burt’s.
+It also has a built-in zipper guard to keep your baby’s skin safe — and it comes with a lifetime guarantee.
+We like the security of buying from a uniquely established brand like Burt’s Bees.

 - It comes in cute unisex prints.

-- The sizes are roomy to allow for baby’s growth.
+- The sizes are roomy to allow for your baby’s growth.

-This versatile sleep sack is made from 100% soft and breathable cotton that may help regulate baby’s body temperature.
+This versatile sleep sack is made from 100% soft and breathable cotton that helps to regulate your baby’s body temperature.